dherrera1911/seroreversion_metaanalysis/README.md

 | **sampleType** | Indicates what kind of population was sampled |
 | **midpointDate** | Median date of sample collection |

-##  Analysis code

-Each script includes a description at the beggining.
-The scripts are numbered so as to be run in order.
-Paths are built so as to be ran from the directory where a script file is located.

-Description of the scripts in the ****code**** directory:

-**01_death_dynamics_table.R**: (Preprocessing) Builds the data/raw_data/death_dynamics.csv file by putting together different case and death data sources.

-**02_estimate_seroreversion_delays.R**: (Preprocessing) Uses the data in data/raw_data/death_dynamics.csv to estimate the delays between diagnosis and serology testing for the data in **PCR_to_serotest_unknown.csv**

-**03_organize_seroreversion_data.R**: (Preprocessing) Tidies the data and does som extra pre-processing.
-The output file of this script is **PCR_to_serotest_all.csv**, the input to the statistical analysis.

-**04_average_sensitivity_analysis.R**: (Analysis) Fits a hierarchical Bayesian regression to the data in PCR_to_serotest_all.csv, without taking into account assay characteristics.
-Outputs files to data/analysis_results with descriptions of the fitted model

-**04_bis_average_sensitivity_analysis_CV.R**: (Analysis) Fits the same model as the previous file, but for doing cross-validation.
-Outputs the cross-validation results, but no model summary.

-**05_characteristics_sensitivity_analysis.R**: (Analysis) Fits a hierarchical Bayesian regression to the data in PCR_to_serotest_all.csv.
-Unlike script 04, it includes an effect for the different test characteristics.

-**05_bis_characteristics_sensitivity_analysis_CV.R**: (Analysis) Fits a hierarchical Bayesian model like the script above, but for doing cross-validation.
-Only outputs the CV results, and not a model summary.

-**06_positive_slope_analysis.R**: (Analysis) Fits a model with two slopes, an early slope and a later slope.
-It does so on a small set of tests that show positive slopes in the main analysis.

-**07_manufacturer_comparison.R**: (Analysis) Compares the results from previous model fittings to manufacturer reported sensitivities.

-**08_characteristics_analysis_known_times.R**: (Analysis) Does the same as script 05, but for excluding data points where we estimated the time from diagnosis to testing.

-**09_organize_specificity_data.R**: (Preprocessing) Prepare the specificity data to analyze how it changes across assays.

-**10_analyze_specificity_data.R**: (Analysis) Fit a Bayesian model to the specificity data, to find effects of assay characteristics on specificity.

-**11_serotracker_analysis.R**: (Analysis) Computes how many data points in SeroTracker, that are Unity-aligned, use assays at high-risk of seroreversion.

-**functions_auxiliary.R**: Contains miscellaneous functions for small tasks.

-**functions_seroreversion_fit_analysis.R**: Contains functions related to the Bayesian analysis fit.
-For example, preparing the initialization values, extracting the posterior samples in a tidy format, etc.

-Directory **plotting_tabulating_scripts** has scripts that generate the figures for the paper.
-Each script includes a description of what Figures it generates.
-Like the analysis scripts, paths are made so as to have these scripts ran from the directory where they are located.

-Directory **stan_models** has the .stan files that implement the Bayesian models that are fit in the main analysis scripts described above.

 ##  Meta-analysis summary